The Internet of Things

 To further strengthen its connectivity offering, the Group has chosen to roll out a range of complementary LPWA (Long Range Wide Area) solutions.

 This strategy was launched with the opening of Orange's network using the LoRa® technology in France at the start of 2016.
-This network currently covers 2,600 districts or industrial sites, providing quality connectivity both inside buildings and in their basement levels.
-Orange has used the LoRa® technology on more than 80 business-to-business projects, in various sectors, from smart cities and buildings to car parks, connected homes, industry, supply chain, geolocation and agriculture.
-These projects are enabling Orange and its B2B customers to rapidly check all the benefits available with an LPWA network.
-Orange's end-to-end solution harnessing the LoRa® technology will be made available for international markets from July 2017 through an offer that will be launched by Orange Business Services, providing targeted coverage in cities, ports or industrial sites.
+This network currently covers 4,000 districts or industrial sites, providing quality connectivity both inside buildings and in their basement levels.
+Deployment will be extended in order to answer our enterprise customers’ needs with the aim of a national coverage by the end of 2017.
+More than 100 customers already use Orange Business Services’ LoRa® connectivity solution in various sectors, from smart territories and home to healthcare, industry and agriculture, for various uses such as connected buildings and car parks, patient home monitoring, supply chain or geolocalisation.
+Orange's end-to-end solution harnessing the LoRa® technology will be made available for international markets in autumn 2017 through an offer that will be launched by Orange Business Services, providing targeted coverage in cities, ports or industrial sites.

 To continue further strengthening its range of solutions, Orange also announced in February 2017 that it would be rolling out the LTE-M technology in priority and gradually across its 4G networks in Europe, starting off with Belgium and Spain in 2017.
 Orange believes that this multifunctional technology offers a good level of cost and efficiency, covering a wide range of uses.
 It provides secure, scalable connections for a great variety of devices: smart meters, GPS tags, cash machines and alarm systems, as well as vehicle fleets, heavy equipment, m-health and communicating devices.
 It also offers the advantage that it can be rapidly deployed by simply updating the software for the Group's current 4G network.